Azure/slm-innovator-lab/README.md

 ## Cautions
 This workshop assumes that you are configuring in a public environment and you have access to the internet.
 If you are configuring in a private environment, you may need to set up a private network to access the services.
 The following are some common issues you may encounter when you configure in a private environment:
-- If you set up the [Azure ML] workspace and [Azure AI Studio] in private network, you may need to set up a VPN or a private link to access the services.
+- If you set up the [Azure ML] workspace and [Azure AI Foundry] in private network, you may need to set up a VPN or a private link to access the services.
 - If you are using a low-priority VM, you may need to wait for the VM to be available.
 The availability of the VMs may vary by region.
 - If you have blob storage, you can use it to store the data and models.
 However, you may need to set up the connection to the blob storage in the [Azure ML] workspace.
 - If you have a quota issue, you may need to request a quota increase for the VMs or GPUs.
 - Once you configure the network in [Azure ML] workspace, you can not change it.
 You may need to create a new workspace if you want to change the network.
 - If you are using a compute instance which is not in the same region as the [Azure ML] workspace, you may need to set up a VPN or a private link to access the services.
-- If you are using a compute instance which created in [Azure AI Studio], you can't execute training jobs in the compute instance.
+- If you are using a compute instance which created in [Azure AI Foundry], you can't execute training jobs in the compute instance.
 You may need to create a new compute instance in [Azure ML] workspace.
 - If you run into an PermissionMismatch error when you download the artifacts, you may need to asign the correct permission to the [Azure ML] workspace.

 ## Get started